-Effective January 1, 2024, Earned Sick and Safe Time (ESST) is paid time off earned at one (1) hour of Earned Sick and Safe Time for every thirty (30) hours worked-by an employee, up to a maximum of fortyeight (48) hours of sick and safe time per year.
+Effective January 1, 2024 Earned Sick and Safe Time (ESST) is paid time off is authorized absence from work with pay. earned at one (1) hour of Earned Sick and Safe Time for every thirty (30) hours worked by an employee, up to a maximum of forty eight (48) hours of sick and safe time per year.

 The hourly rate of Earned Sick and Safe Time is the same hourly rate an employee earns from employment with the city.
-This specific leave applies to all employees (including part-time, paid-on-call firefighters, seasonal, interns, and temporary employees) performing work for at least 80 hours in-a year.
-This policy does not apply to council members, commissioners, contractors, or volunteers.
+This specific leave applies to all employees (including part-time, paid-on-call firefighters, seasonal, and temporary employees) performing work for at least 80 hours in a year.
+This policy does not apply to council members, commissioners, interns, contractors, or volunteers.
 For purposes of this policy, a year is a calendar year - January 1 to December 31.
 ESST may only be used for days when the employee would otherwise have been at work.